Chapter 10.54

 Although these findings are only required for projects that would otherwise require a discretionary design review public hearing, all projects that result in or exacerbate floor area and/or building coverage of over 80 percent shall require the Community Development Department to give public notice of the application, pursuant to SMC 10.82.020(A) (Public Hearing).
 If such notice is required for a project that does not require a public hearing, the notice shall be mailed to notify neighbors that a zoning permit has been issued, including a description of the project, and shall include information regarding the appeal period for the zoning permit.

-F. Conditions.
-The Planning Commission may impose conditions on design review permits, to meet the purposes of this title, the general plan and any applicable specific plan.
+G. Conditions.
+The Planning Commission may impose conditions of approval on design review permits to meet the purposes of this title, the general plan and any applicable specific plan, and to mitigate impacts of development.
 Conditions may include but not be limited to maximum floor area, building coverage limit, maximum height, and minimum open space.
-In addition, the conditions specified in SMC 10.54.090 (Conditions of approval) and SMC 10.50.100 (Recommended conditions of approval) shall be imposed.

-G. Resolution.
-Planning Commission decision shall be in the form of a written resolution and shall include all findings and conditions of approval.
+H. Resolution.
+The Planning Commission decision shall be in the form of a written resolution and shall include all findings and conditions of approval.

-H. Appeal.
-All decisions of the Planning Commission, with respect to design review permits, may be appealed to the City Council within 10 days of the Planning Commission decision.
+I. Appeal.
+Except for design review permits approved under subsection F of this section, all decisions of the Planning Commission, with respect to design review permits, may be appealed to the City Council within 10 days of the Planning Commission decision.
 Appeals shall be filed and processed in accordance with Chapter 10.84 SMC (Appeals).

 10.54.060 Submittal requirements.